Who is it for?

 - That benefit included a Severe Disability Premium (SDP) in the month before the date your UC award started,

 you might qualify for the Transitional SDP Element in your UC assessment.

-This is to compensate for the fact that there is no Severe Disability Element in UC, so otherwise you would be a lot worse off financially.
+This is to compensate for the fact that there is no Severe Disability Premium in UC, so otherwise you would be a lot worse off financially.

 But strict rules apply – outlined below.

 The Transitional SDP Element is a fixed amount for your first UC Assessment Period – but after that it can be lost due to changes in your circumstance, or eroded (‘eaten into’) when other UC Elements increase or are added.